 Nobody knows why we grew to love cats.
-Compared to dogs known for being cheerful, lively, and man's accepted best friend, cats are more apathetic and close-minded furry creatures.
+They are apathetic and close-minded furry creatures.
 They give you attention on their terms.
+Dogs, on the other hand, are cheerful, lively, and man's declared best friend.
 However, humans are not bothered by this.
 We still love cats nonetheless.

-According to Statista, there are about 370 million cats kept as pets worldwide.
-Also, according to the same source, over 75 million people keep cats as pets in Europe; compared to 65 million that own dogs in the same region.
-This shows more people still want to share a roof with the furry friends as much they want with their canine companion.
+According to Statista, there are about 370 million cats kept as pets around the world.
+According to the same source, over 75 million people in Europe have pet cats.
+This is compared to 65 million that own dogs in the same region.
+This shows that more people prefer to share a roof with a furry friend instead of a canine companion.

 Before the cat shows, cat memes, and YouTube pages.
 Cats played several roles in early human history.
 While some ancient cultures honored them as gods and little helpers, some saw them as the harbinger of evil, bad omen, and misfortune.